Somerset-SIDeR-Programme/sccr-poc/README.md

 # sccr-poc
-CareConnect endpoints fro proof of concept app using anonymised, real data
+CareConnect endpoints for proof of concept app using anonymised, real data